annamariaratajczak/Static_Websites_Projects/README.md

 ![](MyWebsitesScreenShots/FamousArtistWebsite.png)

 ### Safran Website
 This was the second project during my HTML and CSS course.
 The task was to find a website of a restaurant in Berlin that needed a makeover.
-My team has chosen the website of a Saftan Restaurant http://www.safran-restaurant.de/home.html.
+My team has chosen the website of the Saftan Restaurant http://www.safran-restaurant.de/home.html.
 My role in this project was to create the homepage and merge the code and unify the code and style of other subpages.

 ![](MyWebsitesScreenShots/SafranWebsiteDesktop.png)
 ![](MyWebsitesScreenShots/SafranWebsiteMobile.png)